MiriamMcNamara/weekend-sql-to-do-list/README.md

 PHASE FOUR: Complete (update) function/Toggle class
 ===
 - When a Task is complete, its visual representation should change on the front end.
 The complete option should be  'checked off'.
-Each of these are accomplished in CSS, but will need to hook into logic to know whether or not the task is complete.
+I want the completed button to change from one image to another.
+This will happen with some classes and an if/else statement when appending to the DOM.
-- text color & or background color of tasks *to show whether or not they have been completed*
+- text color change as well? crossed out using text decoration in CSS
-- a checkmark put in like Amanda's pencils in Koala Holla could be cute, along with a color change?
-Or look into HTML checkbox function?
+- capture the click ( dynamically created )
-- put more thought into the specifics of what this looks like :)
+- run a function where an AJAX PUT req is sent to the server using this data id.
-- capture the click ( dynamically created ) and run a function where a class or two is toggled and an AJAX PUT req is sent to the server that updates the boolean in the database
+- in the server, use SQL to update the boolean in the database.
+Use the koala repo as reference for this since I wasn't there for this during the group project.
 - does it need to un-complete if user clicks it again?
+Or, since it's a to-do list, prob not. my checklists on iphone only go one way
 - git commit

 PHASE FIVE: Delete function